Sections of this page:

-Federal Deadline: We encourage you to complete the Free Application for Federal Student Aid (FAFSA) as early as possible each award year.
-The new Award Year application is available October 1.
+We encourage students to complete the Free Application for Federal Student Aid (FAFSA) as early as possible each year.

 - Federal Direct Loan Processing – The last date you can request a Federal Direct loan for a semester is no later than the mid-term date of each semester.